 For questions regarding the Summer Research Bursary Program, please drop by the Research Office or contact Jennifer Nemes at 398-1603 or rbursary.med [at] mcgill.ca.

 Deadline for final abstract/report and supervisor evaluation

-Final abstracts/reports and supervisor evaluations will be due on Monday, September 4, 2017.
-Details regarding Summer 2017 documentation are now available on the Abstract, Report and Evaluation webpage.
+Final abstracts/reports and supervisor evaluations will be due on Tuesday, September 4, 2018.
+Details regarding Summer 2018 documentation will be confirmed at a later date on the Abstract, Report and Evaluation webpage.

 On-line Application Form

 Important: Once the "Submit" button below is pressed, information provided in the form cannot be edited.